OpenPathInc/OpHps.AltPay/README.md

 ### ApplePay.AttachPaymentMethodSelectedEndpoint

-When a user changes their payment type this attached endpoint will be posted to.
+When a user changes their payment type, such as Visa, Master Card, etc. this attached endpoint will be posted to.

 OpHps.ApplePay.AttachPaymentMethodSelectedEndpoint(Endpoint)